By Leigh Wayna, Clinical Care Manager at Behavioral Health Professionals, Inc.

 The elephant in the room in my household was addiction and the dysfunctional way of life that came with it.
 Including three unwritten rules: Don’t Talk, Don’t Trust, and Don’t Feel.
 A family that looks completely “normal” from the outside looking in can be hiding an enormous problem and because of these unwritten rules, no one suspects a thing.
 Children, spouses, siblings, parents all suffer in silence, rallying their own strengths to try to combat the problem without involving outside sources.

 I suppose there are many reasons these rules have come to be.
-Those of us who have lived this struggle know all too well how judgement can come swift from those around us once our problem is revealed.
+Those of us who have lived this struggle know all too well how judgment can come swiftly from those around us once our problem is revealed.
 We know how shameful it is to have to admit that we are unable to control the Gertrudes in our lives and we’re too prideful to express that we are powerless.
-This coincidentally, is the first step to Recovery.
+This, coincidentally, is the first step to Recovery.
 Families struggling with addiction are absolutely petrified that this tenuous existence that we have, where we have everything balanced, just so, will completely fall apart if we make the wrong move or tell the wrong person.
 So we stay silent, living quietly with the elephant in our room and soldiering through our daily lives as if nothing is the matter.
 We get good at it.
 Really, good at it.
 We become star students or athletes, or popular in social circles.
 We laugh, we joke, and we stand up strong.
 We build internal strengths the likes of which are only seen in those who have survived trauma.
 Or as Dr. Cermack had said, “stresses of such intensity and nature that they clearly lie outside the range of normal human experiences.”

 Surviving is a result of a multitude of internal coping skills that we develop over time.
 Yet, we must not forget that simply surviving does not equate to living a happy, healthy lifestyle.
 There are many external supports available when we are able to become brave enough to break the unwritten rules and seek out the assistance and support of others.